Khadse fires veiled barb at Fadnavis on loss of power in Maha

 He was also instrumental in spread of the BJP in North Maharashtra region.
 After the BJP won maximum number of seats in 2014 elections, the prominent OBC leader was tipped to be the next chief minister, but the party picked young Fadnavis.

 When asked whether OBC leaders are feeling ignored by the BJP, Khadse said, "Unfortunately, such portrayal seems to have some truth in it.
 Several OBC and other mass leaders lost in the October polls.
-A better planning would have helped the BJP win more than 105 seats (which it won in October polls)," he claimed..
+A better planning would have helped the BJP win more than 105 seats (which it won in October polls)," he claimed.
+Maharashtra BJP chief spokesperson Madhav Bhandari said Khadse is an outspoken leader who is known for speaking his mind.

+"Khadse has been in contact with BJP leaders and there is no question of the party sidelining him," he said.
+Bhandari also rejected Khadse's claims that some OBC leaders were being ignored by the BJP.

+"Among the total 288 MLAs in the Legislative Assembly, the highest number of OBC MLAs are from the BJP, which has won 105 seats (in the 2019 assembly polls).
+There should not be any doubt about the party leadership turning its back on certain communities," Bhandari added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)